axelv/axelv.github.io/_posts/2022-12-05-5-rules-to-manage-your-dev-teams-credentials-a-secure-way.md

+---
+layout: post
+title: "How to manage credentials and secrets on MacOS"
+---

 # How to manage credentials and secrets on MacOS

 **Note:** Credentials can be anything that authenticates you or grants access to a sensitive system.
 Ex: API keys, username-password combinations, private-public keys, certificates